 Goals of therapy:

 - Reduce blood pressure acutely to < 140/90 and eventually to <130/80 mmHg per 2017 ACC guidelines for clients with diabetes.

 - Symptomatic resolution of headache should also be observed within a day of treatment.

-- Instruct patient about the importance of maintaining adequate adherence to medications to reduce the risk of having a CV event.
+- Instruct client about the importance of maintaining adequate adherence to medications to reduce the risk of having a CV event.

 - Suggest getting a home blood pressure cuff to monitor blood pressure changes and prevent future episodes